Jonny Pelham: Early life and early career

 Pelham grew up in Undercliffe, a suburb of Bradford in West Yorkshire, and he was one of the very few white people in the area.
 He has two sisters; their parents were both therapists.
-He was born with popliteal pterygium syndrome, a condition suffered from by 200 people in the UK, and which gave him webbed toes, a cleft palate, a cleft lip, and surplus nipples.
+He was born with popliteal pterygium syndrome, a condition suffered from by 200 people in the UK.
 He also required regular surgery on his legs, and spent one summer at Camp Courage.
 He attended Oasis Academy Lister Park, a school where 80% of the pupils were Muslims, at which he was the only white pupil in his class and the only white member of the youth gang "Blazing Bangladeshis".
-As a child, he was raped repeatedly by his mother's friend, whom she had hired as a babysitter, with the abuse lasting for two years when he was around seven and eight; he would cope with both the abuse and his medical condition by dreaming.
 When he was sixteen, the National Health Service offered him £30,000 worth of cosmetic surgery on his face, despite the procedure coming with multiple risk factors and the country being in recession, which dented his confidence, as he had not previously thought there was anything wrong with it.

 Pelham started performing comedy while at Newcastle University.
 At the time, he was too nervous to ad-lib, so would learn his scripts verbatim.
 Early attempts were not successful, prompting his agent to send him a How to Write Jokes video; he later improved, and came second in both the Chortle Student Comedian of the Year awards and So You Think You're Funny in 2012, and then the following year he placed third in the Laughing Horse New Act Of The Year competition.
 The year after that, he was a Chortle Awards nominee for Best Newcomer.
 He performed three shows at the Edinburgh Festival Fringe between 2015 and 2017: "Before & After", in which he discussed the NHS' offer of facial surgery, "Fool's Paradise", about his experiences of therapy, and "Just Shout Louder", in which he talked about his attempts at dating.